Alaska Historic Canneries Initiative

 The initiative relies on the passion, the knowledge, and the efforts of individuals, businesses, and communities to instigate cannery history projects around the state.
 That means you!

-Below are examples of potential projects, some large, some small.
+Below are examples of other potential projects, some large, some small.
 But whatever the size, all advance the initiative’s vision: to improve stewardship of seafood industry history in Alaska.

 - Collect archival, photographic, and object collections for museums